JCoupalK/nvchad-configuration/README.md

-# My NVChad configuration for NeoVim with my mappings for Go, Bash, Python and their LSP servers.
+# My NVChad configuration for NeoVim

+With my mappings for Go, Bash, Python and their LSP servers.

 Also include my theme, etc.